 Hash and kief are known as cannabis concentrates because they contain the part of the plant that contains the THC, without much of anything else.
 In practical terms, this means far less herbal flavor in the finished food.
 The potency of a given concentrate, of course, depends on the quality of the plant that dedicated its glands to making it.

 Hash and kief can be used interchangeably in recipes.
-Specific dosing ranges for cooking with kief and hash can be found at this page.
+Specific dosing ranges for cooking with kief and hash can be found in this article.

 Marijuana Cooking: How to Cook with Kief or Hash

 As we discussed earlier, kief and hash can range from dry and crumbly to sticky and gummy.
 Many smokers prefer the latter, but for cooking purposes, the dry, crumbly, powdery stuff is often easiest to work with because it is easy to grind which then allows you to stir the fine powder into all kinds of foods, something impossible to do with the gummy type of hash.
 If you plan on dissolving the hash in a hot liquid, however, either type will work fine.
 Learn more about dealing with the various consistencies of hash and kief at this link.

 Like any cannabis edible, your hash or kief infused food needs some fat, or alcohol, to help it metabolize effectively.
 If you do want to add hash or kief to a fat free food, be sure to accompany the food with another dish that does contain some fat, or wash it down a glass of milk, or coffee or tea with cream, or some other fat containing beverage in order to achieve a maximum effect.

 The other consideration when cooking with any kind of cannabis is temperature.
 Remember, THC evaporates at temperatures greater than 392 degrees F. You can cook at temperatures higher than that, as long as the temperature of the food itself doesn’t get that high.